codeimpossible/blog.barboza.io/src/posts/troubleshooting-enemy-ai.md

 The log is lacking the knockback force (something I need to add later), but the `Animation_Player-PunchLeftJab` attack only includes horizontal knockback.

 Also you can see the `FILTER: stuckFrames=11, moverEnabled=False` filter log, which will be used later on to help the AI re-enable it's movement object if/when it gets stuck in the future.

+## Future Improvements
+- I'd like to trim the logs.
+Currently they retain every bit of data written to them, it'd be nice to trim them to maybe the last 200 or 300 entries?
+- I know I said no writing to disk, but it might be a nice feature to write something out to disk if I click a button in the editor.
+- Some way to see the AI logs during a debug build, when the game is running without the editor.

+Using this system has made figuring out what steps an AI is performing much easier which will hopefully help me track down more complicated bugs as I continue play testing and building Electric Noir.